AMA's Contribution to CEOS:

 AMA played a critical role in creating the African Regional Data Cube (ARDC).
 The ARDC was a partnership between the Global Partnership for Sustainable Development and Data (GPSDD), CEOS, Amazon Web Services (AWS), the Government of Kenya, Strathmore University and the Group on Earth Observations (GEO).
 The ARDC suppported five countries: Ghana, Kenya, Senegal, Sierra Leone, and Tanzania.
 The ARDC was the precursor the Digital Earth Africa.
 AMA is proud to have supported Digital Earth Africa and other Open Data Cube deployments across the globe.

 Ghana Illegal Mining detection using the Fractional Cover algorithm that classifies every pixel as a fraction of bare soil (RED), photosynthetic vegetation (GREEN) and non-photosynthetic vegetation (BLUE).

 AMA’s team has played a vital role in the ODC initiative as a founding partner, along with NASA, the United States Geological Survey (USGS), Geoscience Australia (GA), Commonwealth Scientific and Industrial Research Organization (CSIRO), and the UK Catapult.
-It is the CEOS SEO’s goal to reach operational Data Cubes in 20 countries by 2020.
-As of February 2019, there are nine fully operational national-level Open Data Cubes (Australia, Colombia, Switzerland, Vietnam, and the five ARDC countries) and over 50 countries either developing or considering using ODC at national-scale.
+There are over 50 countries either developing or considering using ODC at national-scale.
 Since ODC’s inception, the AMA team has been instrumental in supporting ODC by making significant progress in the advancement of open source software tools and algorithms that support the deployment and operation of data cubes on local or cloud computing systems around the world.